ajoeviola/twitter-sentiment-analysis/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/ajoeviola).
+This project was created by [Anthony Viola](https://github.com/ajoeviola).
 The app uses the [VADAR](https://github.com/cjhutto/vaderSentiment) library for sentiment analysis, [snscrape](https://github.com/JustAnotherArchivist/snscrape) for fetching tweets, and has an [html5](https://html5up.net/) template